j19sch/building-an-api-testing-framework/extras/README.md

 - `debugging.md`: explains how to use the Python debugger with pytest
 - `test_jsonschema.py`: validation json with the jsonschema libary
 - `test_log_to_file.py`: write your test logs to a file
-- `test_parametrization.py`: use pytest's parametrization to run the same test with different inputs
+- `test_parametrization.py`: uses pytest's parametrization to run the same test with different inputs
+- `test_teardown_fixture.py`: uses the `yield` statement in a fixture to execute teardown

 If you want even more options for logging, have a look at a pytest plugin I built: pytest-logfest at https://pypi.org/project/pytest-logfest/.